tutek1/DTLabs/09_Audio/lab09.md

 > Make sure to **name the buses the same** as I did, since I already connected audio sliders to these bus names, more on that later on.

 > aside positive
 > **Bus routing** can be used to composite different buses, in our case we will just route all the buses to the `Master Bus`.
-This way the `Master Bus` will control the volume of all the other buses.
+This way, the `Master Bus` will control the volume of all the other buses.

 ### Audio Nodes